proofzero/rollupid/docs/3id/overview/index.md

 ## Galaxy

 [Galaxy](../galaxy/index.md) is your portal for accessing data through 3ID.
-It exposes
+Galaxy exposes a GraphQL interface that allows your application permissioned access to user data via the scopes defined in [Console](../console/reference.md#scopes).

 ## The Authorization Graph